 LAKE MEAD: Fishing for stripers fair to good on smaller fish in South Cove and other coves at the south end of the lake.
 Catches of channel catfish have also been good.
 Cats from one to two pounds are being caught in increasing numbers by anglers who are primarily fishing for stripers.
 Most stripers are between one and two pounds and the best bait has been cut up gizzard shad, but cut up anchovies and sardines are also producing stripers and catfish.
 Fish in coves along steep canyon walls in 50-80 feet of water.
 The largemouth bass bite has been fair to good with a lot of fish on topwater early and late in the day, plastics the rest of the day in deeper water.

-LAKE MOHAVE: Pretty good action on smallmouth bass on rocky shelves from the dam to Katherine’s Landing.
-The largemouth are good in the coves in 12 to 25 feet of water, also on plastics and nightcrawlers.
-The bluegill and redear are also good in most of the coves, mostly on small jigs or nightcrawler pieces.
+LAKE MOHAVE: Slow to fair action on smallmouth bass on rocky shelves from the dam to Katherine’s Landing.
+The largemouth are slow in the coves in 12 to 25 feet of water, also on plastics and nightcrawlers.
+The bluegill and redear slowed way down with the colder weather.
+A few are showing in deeper water on small jigs or nightcrawler pieces.
 Stripers are still pretty spotty with only a few showing at the dam and from the Power Lines up to Katherine’s and most of the coves.
 Anchovies have been the top bait, but a few fish are showing on topwater and reaction baits early in the day.
 The catfish bite is fair to good in most coves, especially at night on cut baits.
 Information: Cottonwood Cove at 702-297-1464, Katherine’s Landing at 928-754-3245.
 Interesting web site for Willow Beach and Lake Mohave striper anglers: http://lakemohavestripers.com.

-NEEDLES-TOPOC REGION: Catfish remain fair in both the river and backwaters, and the bluegill and redear have improved this past week.
-Bass reports scanty and the fishing pressure is light, but overall the bite has been good in the backwater and Topoc Marsh.
+NEEDLES-TOPOC REGION: Catfish remain slow both the river and backwaters with only the odd fish showing now.
+Largemouth bass, however, have perked in the marsh with nightcrawlers and plastics producing a few fish.
+There are also a few more bluegill and redear starting to show.
+Stripers in the main river are very slow.
 You can access the marsh by boat at the North Dike, Catfish Paradise, and Five-Mile Landing.
 All three also provide plenty of area for shoreline fishing, too.
 Information: Phil’s Western Trader at 928-768-4954 or Capt.
 Doyle’s Fun Fishing guide service at 928-768-2667.

-BLYTHE: The bass and catfish bites have been fair to good this past week, and it looks like the catfish are starting to improve as we move into fall.
-The bass are best on plastics, nightcrawlers, and reaction baits, including some topwater fish.
-Smallmouth are still pretty good in the rip-rap stretches of the river.
-The flatheads are best on live bluegill or goldfish.
-The backwater lakes and drain ditches have been better than the main river, but both are producing the cats.
-The bluegill bite is good, especially in the backwaters.
-Information: B&B Bait 760-921-2248.
+BLYTHE: The bass and catfish bites have been slow.
+The bass are still best on plastics and nightcrawlers, but the action has been pretty tough.
+Even the smallmouth are just fair in the rip-rap stretches of the river.
+Catfish are very slow, with a few channels but almost no flatheads reported.
+The backwater lakes and drain ditches have been better than the main river.
+The bluegill bite is very slow, Information: B&B Bait 760-921-2248.

-PICACHO AREA: The bass are good with the best bite on plastics and live baits with some fish on reaction baits.
-The catfish bite is still good with some quality flatheads being caught on goldfish and live bluegill.
-The bluegill bite is also good with a lot of quality fish this season.
-Still light fishing pressure.
+PICACHO AREA: The bass are slow to fair with the best bite on plastics and live baits.
+The catfish bite is very slow with only a few channels and flatheads completely shut off.
+The bluegill bite is very slow.
+Light fishing pressure.

-MARTINEZ LAKE AREA: Largemouth bass action is good with the fish whacking live baits, plastics, cranks, and spinnerbaits.
-Channel catfish action is fair to good on stink baits, and the flathead action is fair to good on live bluegill or goldfish.
-Fish over 10 pounds most weeks.
-Good bluegill action in most of the backwaters, and a few crappie have been reported.
+MARTINEZ LAKE AREA: Largemouth bass action is slow to fair with the fish whacking live baits and plastics.
+Channel catfish action is fair on stink baits, but the flathead bite is still slow.
+Few panfish reports.
 Information: 928-783-9589 Thursday through Monday or www.martinezlake.com.

-YUMA AREA: Largemouth bass action is good in area backwaters.
+YUMA AREA: Largemouth bass action is slow to fair in area backwaters.
 Most of the action is on live bait or plastics.
-Also fair to good bluegill in most backwaters.
-The channel catfish action is fair on cut bait and stink baits, and the flatheads are best on live goldfish, bluegill, or tilapia.
+Slow to fair bluegill in most backwaters.
+The channel catfish action is fair on cut bait and stink baits, but the flathead bite has shut off.